 I have been an online producer for many years working with large and small companies.
 Work for large organisations normally has all the smarts in the background.
 You only get to see the pretty stuff.
 This is the small stuff, that mostly I work on myself.

+(I am sorry, most of these examples no longer exit.)
 What’s unique about a website?
 What makes it different from watching television or reading a magazine?
 It’s the interaction.
-You select a button and you are transported to a new page; click an arrow and a section of the page disappears; tick a box and items in a list are filtered to display results appropriate… Continue reading 7 Habits of highly successful websites #5 It’s about the interaction
+You select a button and you are transported to a new page; click an arrow and a section of the page disappears; tick a box and […]

 Yes, every site has a home page.
 It is an entrance.
 But why just one?
 The more diverse the customer base the more doorways a site should have.